jeanCarloMachado/subs/README.md

 ```

-## Integration
+## Integrations

-The true power of subs comes when you integrate it on your text editor.
+The true power of subs comes when you integrate it with your tools.

+### Vim

 For vim, using Tim Pope's textobject integration is simply a matter of: